-Salary & Benefits: The salary range is $59,668 - $98,664 and is commensurate upon candidates' experience.
+Salary & Benefits: The salary range is $59,668 - $80,030 and is commensurate with experience.
 WCSU offers a comprehensive benefits package.
 Additional information on benefits can be found at www.wcsu.edu/hr/benefits/.
 All faculty in the Connecticut State University system are represented by the American Association of University Professors (AAUP).

-Application Process: Interested applicants must submit a letter of application, which outlines interest in, and qualifications for, the position; areas of teaching expertise and experience, areas of service and/or leadership, research interests, and a statement of teaching philosophy; a current curriculum vita; and the names and contact information for at least three (3) professional references who can comment on the applicant's teaching, scholarship, and/or service/leadership to email@example.com.
-In the Email Subject Line Reference Search #700-516.
+Application Process: Interested applicants must submit a cover letter (outlining area(s) and region(s) of specialization, and detailing other qualifications); a curriculum vitae; a writing sample reflecting current research interests; a statement of teaching philosophy; and contact information for at least three (3) professional references to firstname.lastname@example.org.
+In the email subject line, reference Search #700-524.
 All materials should be submitted as PDF files.
 Only candidates who advance in the selection process will be required to submit letters of reference and a summary of teaching evaluations.
-Applications must be received by February 28, 2018.
+Applications must be received by Thursday, March 29, 2018.
 Late applications will not be accepted.